walstanb/bidirectional-search/README.md

 6. customBigCorners

 The above code will run by default with a heuristic.
 To run MM0, uncomment these two lines : [1](https://github.com/walstanb/bidirectional-search/blob/main/search/search.py#L556) and [2](https://github.com/walstanb/bidirectional-search/blob/main/search/search.py#L656), and run the code again.

+Custom layouts were generated using the CustomPacmanLayoutsGenerator.xlsx file.